 The Wake Forest Addiction Medicine fellowship began in 2018 with our first fellow.
-Our fellowship is one of the few in the country that is ACGME certified and is two years in length.
-This program integrates clinical medicine with research in addiction-related topics.
+Our fellowship is one of the few in the country that is ACGME-certified and offers the option of a one-year standard track or a two-year research track which integrates clinical medicine with research in addiction-related topics.
+This track includes the option of participating in Wake Forest’s Academic Learning Health System Scholars Program which is supported by a NIH TL1 grant.
 Education is central to the mission of the program and the institution.
 Atrium Health Wake Forest Baptist, a large health system with the main campus in Winston-Salem, has a national reputation for academic excellence and serves as the home and main training site for Addiction Medicine fellows.

 We believe the success of our program depends on the collegial atmosphere in the program and among the fellows.
 Faculty and fellows work collaboratively to deliver excellent patient care and top-notch research.
 We strive to provide an environment where inquiry and creativity are encouraged and where fellow feedback is used to improve the program.